Ateşan Aybars

 Ateşan Aybars (/tr/; born 4 September 1949) is a Turkish economist and TV celebrity, CTA and Biomedical Engineer.

+Education and career

 He graduated from the Istanbul Technical University in 1973.
 After working as a Commodity trading advisor at the Ontario Securities Commission between 1985 and 1989 for 5 years, he finished his master thesis about the "Conductivity Effects of Temperature".

-He worked for several newspapers as columnist and as a commentator economist for NTV, he is currently working for BloombergHT as commentator.
+He worked for several newspapers as columnist and as a commentator economist for NTV.
+He is currently working for BloombergHT as commentator.